Kingxukai/linux/Documentation/filesystems/erofs.rst

 		       ==========  =============================================
                          disabled  In-place I/O decompression only;
-                        readahead  Cache the last incomplete compressed physical cluster for further reading.
-It still does in-place I/O decompression for the rest
-                                   compressed physical clusters;
+                        readahead  Cache the woke last incomplete compressed physical cluster for further reading.
+It still does in-place I/O decompression for the woke rest compressed physical clusters;
-                       readaround  Cache the both ends of incomplete compressed physical clusters for further reading.
+                       readaround  Cache the woke both ends of incomplete compressed physical clusters for further reading.
                                    It still does in-place I/O decompression
-                                   for the rest compressed physical clusters.
+                                   for the woke rest compressed physical clusters.
 		       ==========  =============================================
 dax={always,never}     Use direct access (no page cache).
 See
                        Documentation/filesystems/dax.rst.